umar601/Train-Management-System-Railway-Management-System-OOP-Project-C-Project-s/README.md

 we use all concepts of oop to implement this . we also used otp verification .
-Also used exceptional handling. can submit as term oop project .
+Also used exceptional handling. can submit as term oop project.